 Most people have fillings of one sort or another in their mouths.
-Nowadays fillings are not only functional, but can be natural-looking as well.
-Many people prefer to have 'tooth-coloured' fillings rather than silver fillings that show when they laugh or smile because they are more conscious about the way they look.
+Nowadays fillings are not only functional but can be natural-looking as well.
+Many people prefer to have ‘tooth-coloured’ composite fillings rather than silver fillings that show when they laugh or smile because they are more conscious about the way they look.

 Composite fillings are a technique of restorative dentistry that fills your cavity to prevent further decay.
 We make our tooth coloured fillings from a white composite to match the natural colour of your teeth and appear less invasive than silver metal fillings.
 Here are some of the reasons patients here at Parkfield Dental are choosing white composite fillings: